-A Fair Scotland For LGBT People
+A Fair Scotland For LGBTI People

 Embracing diversity is a central part of what it means to be a modern, innovative and democratic nation that is at ease with itself.
-We therefore strongly believe that LGBT equality and rights are good not just for LGBT people but for the whole of Scotland: a Scotland that is healthier, wealthier, safer, fairer, easier, greener and smarter.
+We therefore strongly believe that LGBTI equality and rights are good not just for LGBTI people but for the whole of Scotland: a Scotland that is healthier, wealthier, safer, fairer, easier, greener and smarter.
 Scotland can be none of these things if a significant proportion of its population continue to face discrimination and exclusion within their professional, personal, cultural and social lives.

 Our Strategic Approach

-In order to bring about our vision of an inclusive Scotland which celebrates diversity and where all LGBT people are treated fairly we take a balanced approach, working at national, community, individual and cultural levels.
+In order to bring about our vision of an inclusive Scotland which celebrates diversity and where all LGBTI people are treated fairly we take a balanced approach, working at national, community, individual and cultural levels.

-All our work reflects the diversity of LGBT communities and identities.
+All our work reflects the diversity of LGBTI communities and identities.
 We do however recognise that more work is needed to reflect the experience and aspirations of transgender communities in Scotland and for this reason we specifically promote transgender rights through the work of the Scottish Transgender Alliance.